Meet the Outdoor Ted characters

 Our book is now at the printers.
 We would like to thank James Banks at https://novumdesigns.myportfolio.com/publishing for all his hard work and Jo-Ellen Art for her beautiful illustrations

-Outdoor Ted and friends Will be available to purchase soon.
+Outdoor Ted and friends is now available email

 Outdoor Ted has become the mascot for our educational work with school children.
 The subject we are passionate about is Outdoor Education which often gets shortened to the term Outdoor Ed and after Stacey had a close encounter with a brown bear in Canada the idea of Outdoor Ted was born.